buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {:.mb-0}
 - The Buddha gives his answer to what will cause the sāsana to thrive or not.

+{% include content_blurb.html category="av" slug="precepts2_burk-domyo" %}
+- In this second half of her lecture on the monastic precepts, Domyo Burk explains how—and why—the Vinaya evolved when Buddhism came to China.

 {% include content_blurb.html category="essays" slug="monasticism-and-western-adaption_karma-lekshe-tsomo" %}
-- Buddhist monasticism faces many challenges as it comes West, especially for nuns, but looking to history and our principles can help us navigate the future.
+- Just as it did coming to China, Buddhist monasticism faces many challenges as it comes West.
+But looking to history and our principles can help us to guide the future.

 ##### Cintita Chapter 6: Folk Buddhism